-Members of the community are prohibited from engaging in actions directly or through others that are aimed at dissuading a reasonable party or a witness from reporting sexual misconduct or participating in an investigation or hearing.
+Members of the community are prohibited from engaging in actions, directly or through others, which are aimed to deter a reasonable party or a witness from reporting sexual misconduct or participating in an investigation or hearing or done in retribution for such activities.
 A detailed definition of retaliation and examples of retaliatory conduct are provided in the University's Policy on Non-Retaliation.

-The Northwestern community is strongly encouraged to report any alleged incident of retaliation under this policy to the Title IX Coordinator or Deputy Title IX Coordinator for Students, who shall investigate the matter and take appropriate actions to address such conduct.
+The Northwestern community is strongly encouraged to report any potential incident of retaliation under this policy to the Office of Equity, who shall assess the matter and take appropriate actions to address such conduct.